Teens Drinking | The Right Guide

 Teens Drinking: How Does Alcohol Affect Youth Development?

-Heavy drinking in teenage affects the development of brain structure.
+Heavy drinking in teenagers affects the development of brain structure.
 While it is important that this information is shared, the effects of alcohol on development can be dangerous, and brain development after alcohol is no joke.

 One area of the brain that appears to be particularly affected by teen alcohol consumption is the hippocampus, which plays an important role in many cognitive functions.
 Studies on animals suggest that alcohol consumption during puberty produces long-lasting effects, which increase with consumption in adulthood.